Coronavirus - what it means for you

 - in primary schools – by adults moving around the school, for example in corridors and common areas

-- in secondary schools - by adults and all pupils moving around the school, for example in corridors and common areas
+- in secondary schools - at all times by adults and pupils

 - on school transport - by all children aged 5 or over travelling to and from primary or secondary school